 Where can I learn more about getting on "board?"

 You can click to go to the data converter

 application center at nve.com.
 Or call us at 800-GMR-7141, extension four.

 We're talking about "spy."

-is a common bus for ADCs and DACs.
+common bus for ADCs and DACs.
 Isolating SPI eliminates ground loops and reduces

 noise, which improves accuracy.
 Here's a single-channel isolated SPI Delta-Sigma

 A-to-D Converter using an IL717.
 The ADC is located on the bridge with no signal

 conditioning electronics between the bridge sensor and the ADC.
 The IL717 isolates

 the SPI control bus from the microcontroller, and the system clock is on the isolated